 - List your work experience and key skills matched to that in the job description

-- Including your achievements where applicable to help you stand out from the crowd
+- Including your achievements where applicable to help your CV stand out from the crowd

 - List your Education

 - Use CV keywords and action verbs

 - Proofread the CV and then begin submitting it effectively

 BUT HOW CAN YOU ACTUALLY USE THIS...